MercedesSands/MercedesSands/README.md

 # 💫 About Me:
 I am a data scientist and software engineer.

-I currently live in Baltimore Maryland.
-I am interested more in data science roles right now with companies either full time or contract positions.
+* 🌍  I'm based in Baltimore, MD
+* 🖥️  See my portfolio at [ArielMercedesTech](http://arielmercedestech.com)
+* ✉️  You can contact me at [arielmercedestech@gmail.com](mailto:arielmercedestech@gmail.com)
+* 🤝  I'm open to collaborating on Data Science Projects

 ## 🌐 Socials: